semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 - `SEMAPHORE_CACHE_PRIVATE_KEY_PATH`: stores the path to the SSH key that will be used for connecting to the cache server (`/home/semaphore/.ssh/semaphore_cache_key`).

+Additionally, `cache` uses `tar` to archive a specified directory or file.

 ## sem-version